ojus1/Drug-Protein-Interaction-ML/README.md

 * TO DO
 #### Surya Kant Sahu
 * Reinforcement Learning Enthusiast.
 Experienced in a diverse set of domains, ranging from Text to Audio, from Classification to Generation.
 * I play the Piano.
-A huge fan of Fredich Chopin.
+A huge fan of Frédéric Chopin.
 * Contact:
     + [Github](https://github.com/ojus1)
     + [LinkedIn](https://www.linkedin.com/in/surya-kant-oju/)